-Choosing an EV Charging Cable
+Choosing the Best EV Charging Cable for Your Car

 A guide offering advice on which cable you need and things to consider when buying a charging cable for your electric car.

-You’ll need a charging cable to plug into most public chargepoints, and at home if you choose a point without a tethered cable.
+You’ll need a charging cable to plug into most public chargepoints, and at home if you choose a charger without a tethered cable.
 This guide is to help you pick which charging cable you need.